apache/superset/docs/usertutorial.rst

 created a table that shows the monthly spend on flights for the first six months, by department, by travel class.

-As before, create a new visualization by selecting **New > Chart** on the top menu.
+As before, create a new visualization by selecting :menuselection:`New --> Chart` on the top menu.
 Choose tutorial_flights again as a datasource, then click on the visualization type to get to the visualization menu.
 Select the **Pivot Table** visualization (you can filter by entering text in the search box) and then **Create a new chart**.

 In the **Time** section, keep the Time Column as Travel Date (this is selected automatically as we only have one time column in our dataset).